-Matilda had been living with her husband in Normandy but was however a local lass with a very varied and noble ancestry and was able to find some support in England.
+Matilda (or Empress Maud) had been living with her husband, a self-styled emperor, in Normandy.
+She was however a local lass with a very varied and noble ancestry and was able to find some support in England.
 She was born in 1102 at the Royal Palace of Sutton Courtenay in Oxfordshire.
 Her grandparents were William the Conqueror and his wife Matilda of Flanders and King Malcolm III of Scotland and the Saxon saint, Margaret of Wessex.

-The Lord of Radcot Manor supported Matilda, and Radcot Castle was held under siege until its surrender to King Stephen in 1142.
+The Lord of Radcot Manor supported the rightful Queen Matilda, and Radcot Castle was held under siege until its surrender to her cousin King Stephen in 1142.
 This early 12th century castle was demolished in the late 13th century.

 Historic UK – www.historic-uk.com/HistoryUK/HistoryofEngland/Empress-Maud/